Scroll to Menu

 Colophon, notes from the prop.

-I’ve lived in historic Hopewell Boro for more than three decades.
-Just 8 miles from bustling Princeton, with its world-class university, and enveloped by the township of the same name, the borough is a postage stamp-sized .72 square miles of quiet tree-lined streets and Victorian architecture.
-A notable Revolutionary War crossroads, in June 1778, Washington’s army encamped on the farmland surrounding the-signer John Hart’s home on the north side of town, just prior to The Battle of Monmouth.
+I’ve lived in the Hopewell Valley for many years.
+Historic Hopewell Boro, enveloped by the township of the same name and just 8 miles from bustling Princeton with its world-class university, is a postage stamp-sized .72 square mile locality of quiet tree-lined streets and Victorian architecture.
+A notable Revolutionary War crossroads, in June 1778, Washington’s army encamped on the farmland surrounding “the signer” John Hart’s home on the north side of town, just prior to The Battle of Monmouth.

-The masthead up-top is an original photo-illustration that I created in Photoshop, modeled on the Philadelphia & Reading Train Station in Hopewell, were you to visit it looks a bit different.
-Other Victorian-era train stations are of virtually identical design.
-Built in 1876, the Hopewell P&R has been on the state and federal registers of historic places since 1984; still an active freight line; passenger service ceased in 1982; today the station is used as a community center.
+The masthead up-top is an original photo-illustration that I created in Photoshop, modeled on the Philadelphia & Reading Train Station in Hopewell.
+(Were you to visit, the landscape looks a bit different, and, by the way, other Victorian-era train stations are of identical design.)
+Built in 1876, the Hopewell P&R has been on the state and federal registers of historic places since 1984; passenger service ceased in 1982; still an active freight line; today the station is used as a community center.

-A note for collectors: While I much appreciate the charm of well-worn ephemera, I instead decided to show these postcards as closer-to-new, doing some photo-restoration to each, and also taking a measure of ‘artistic license’ with some of them. ~CJ
+A note for collectors: While I much appreciate the charm of well-traveled ephemera, I instead decided to show these postcards as closer-to-new, doing some photo-restoration to each and also taking a measure of “artistic license” with some of them.
+I’ve watermarked my logo as reminder — should you download & save these images — that they may vary somewhat from the originals (in cropping, tonality, colors, etc.) ~CJ